phil-d-wilson/balenaLocating-ML/README.md

 ![enter image description here](https://i.ibb.co/wz2wC8x/Training-Azure-Model.jpg) which gave good indications upon evaluation that it would be a strong predictor for tag locations:
-![enter image description here](https://i.ibb.co/4RGPJ3f/Confusion-Matrix.jpg) However, the Azure Machine Learning service proved cost prohibitive for me to leave running so that the web service could be used
+![enter image description here](https://i.ibb.co/4RGPJ3f/Confusion-Matrix.jpg) However, the Azure Machine Learning service proved cost prohibitive for me to leave running so that the web service could be used by my API code.
+So instead I coded my own (simple) version of the classifier.
+Simply put, this:

+ 1. Finds the distance from the unknown item to the training tuples
+ 2. Orders the result from closest to furthest away
+ 3. Finds the K nearest items

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTcyMTYyMDYxNSwxMjI0MjAyNjQ1LC0xNj
-I2MDQ4ODMxLDc0MTM5MTMxNywtMzgzMDgxODgwLC0xNzIyNzM1
-NDQ1LDE5Nzc1NjA1NzAsMTk0OTkwODAyMiwxMzE3NDcwODEzLD
-Q4NjIzOTA3NSwtMTUzNjUzMDU4NF19
+eyJoaXN0b3J5IjpbODUzMTgyOTg5LDEyMjQyMDI2NDUsLTE2Mj
+YwNDg4MzEsNzQxMzkxMzE3LC0zODMwODE4ODAsLTE3MjI3MzU0
+NDUsMTk3NzU2MDU3MCwxOTQ5OTA4MDIyLDEzMTc0NzA4MTMsND
+g2MjM5MDc1LC0xNTM2NTMwNTg0XX0=
 -->